pyinat/pyinaturalist/README.md

 "Zygocactus truncatus"  # An older synonym for Schlumbergera
 ```

+### ...And much more!
+Check out the [Reference](https://pyinaturalist.readthedocs.io/en/latest/reference.html) section to
+see what else you can do with pyinaturalist.

 ## Feedback
 If you have any problems, suggestions, or questions about pyinaturalist, please let us know!
 Just [create an issue here](https://github.com/niconoe/pyinaturalist/issues/new/choose).

+**Note:** pyinaturalist is not directly affiliated with iNaturalist.org or the
+California Academy of Sciences.
+If you have non-python-specific questions about iNaturalist, the
+[iNaturalist Community Forum](https://forum.inaturalist.org/) is going to be your best resource.